DutchSailor/GIS2BIM/README.md

 ## Version
 Version 0.10.0 released on 10-09-2019.
 This is the last version for Dynamo 1.x.(Revit 2019 and Dynamo 1.3.3.)

-Version 0.11.21 released on 23-08-2021.
+Version 0.11.22 released on 23-08-2021.
 This is the version for Dynamo 2.x.
 This dynamopackage is called 'GIS2BIM for Dynamo 2.x'
-(Revit 2021 and Dynamo 2.x
+(Revit 2022 and Dynamo > 2.8
-For BGT Download is Dynamo > 2.8 required because it is using CPython nodes.
+0.11.18 can be used for Revit 2020, Revit 2021 and older dynamo versions.

 ## Installation
 Installation is possible via the dynamo built-in package manager.